Small Languages, Big Models: A Study of Continual Training on Languages of Norway: Results

 \paragraph{Bokmål, Nynorsk and Sámi performance} We evaluate the models on all target languages: Bokmål, Nynorsk and Northern Sámi.
 Relative to other models, the performance gains of NorMistral-11B stay consistent across these three languages.

 It is possible to estimate the difference in performance on Nynorsk compared to Bokmål when focusing on NorSumm, a dataset that is perfectly balanced and parallel for the two variants of Norwegian.
-The substantially higher score for Bokmål indicates that the much smaller amount of Nynorsk in the training corpus (even after upsampling) propagates into the downstream performance.
+The substantially higher score for Bokmål indicates that the much smaller amount of Nynorsk in the training corpus (even after upsampling) limits the downstream performance on this language variant.

 The results on the English-to-Sámi translation suggest that our model was able to learn aspects of this language even though it made only 0.5\% of the training corpus.
 However, any stronger claim about the level of understanding of Sámi would require a substantially more robust benchmarking suite than what is currently available.